HL7/us-cql-ig/input/pagecontent/examples.md

 The examples above are informed by freely available prior-authorization forms downloaded from Humana's prior authorization support portal and used with permission.
 These examples demonstrate the use of CQL expressions as part of the prior-authorization use case.

+For information on how these examples can be tested, see the [Testing](testing.html) page in this implementation guide.

 #### Other Potential Examples

 The following links provide other potential examples to be worked include: